fuzzy-st/errors/README.md

 - 👪 **Parent-Child Relationships** - Create and traverse parent-child error chains
 - 🧬 **Inheritance Tracking** - Maintain complete inheritance hierarchies
 - 🔍 **Error Inspection** - Utilities for exploring error contexts and hierarchies
-- 📝 **Customizable Serialization** - Enhanced `.toString()` for better serialization and logging.
+- 📝 **Customizable Serialization** - Enhanced `.toString()` and `.toJSON()` for better logging
+- 🔁 **Circular Reference Protection** - Safe traversal of complex error hierarchies
+- ⚡ **Performance Optimizations** - Fast error creation for high-frequency scenarios (~40% faster)
+- 💥 **Collision Detection** - Configurable strategies for handling property name collisions
+- 🏦 **Registry Management** - Access to all registered error classes for global management
-- 💻 **Developer-Friendly API** - A very simple yet powerful interface that us developers deserve.
+- 💻 **Developer-Friendly API** - A very simple yet powerful interface that us developers deserve
+- 🆓 **Dependency Free** - Yes, its completely devoid of any external dependencies
-- 💚 **Runtime & Environment** friendly, it can be run literally anywhere; In the browser, on the server, perhaps in your little IOT, heck even have it in your cup of tea!
+- 💚 **Runtime & Environment** friendly, it can be run literally anywhere; In the browser, on the server, perhaps in your little IOT, heck even in your cup of tea!

 ## 📦 Installation